MicrosoftEdge/MSEdgeExplainers/CustomDialogOnClose/explainer.md

 -   Austin Orion

 ## Introduction
-Installed PWAs need a way to prompt the user and conditionally perform asynchronous operations (such as saving a file) before the user leaves the page and their state is lost.
+Installed PWAs need a way to allow developers to perform asynchronous operations (such as saving a file) and optionally show a customizable dialog before the user closes the app and their state is lost.

 ## Scope
 This capability should only be exposed to installed PWAs.
 Allowing arbitrary websites the ability to interrupt the leaving flow with a custom dialog would be a regression in browser security.
 This capability is important to a complete user experience, but can also be harmful and thus should only be available to sites the user has signaled that they trust via installation as a PWA.